erikh2000/hone/README.md

 * Example data and prompts included to try it out quickly
 * Developed with high-security practices (limited dependencies, no service calls, no persistence of generated data)
 * Fully open source
+* Configure to work with your own LLM - including Ollama, OpenAI, and basically any LLM with a chat completion endpoint following an OpenAI-like syntax.
+* Docker container for optional self-hosting, designed with security best practices.

+For running dev servers and production deployment options, see DEPLOYMENT.md in the project directory root.

 ## It's Your Data, Not Mine